bortexz/angular2-electron/README.md

 ```
 npm run start
 ```
 watch has been renamed to start-watch.
 The electron will start in livereload process.
-See [electron livereload below](#Electron-livereload)
+See electron livereload below.
 ```
 npm run start-watch
 ```

 ##Electron livereload
 Support for electron livereload with [electron-connect](https://www.npmjs.com/package/electron-connect) and [on-webpack-build](https://www.npmjs.com/package/on-build-webpack).
-When running start-watch script, the electron instane is run from the electron-connect client instead of running "electron ."
+When running start-watch script, the electron instance is run from the electron-connect client instead of running "electron ."

 This code has been added to webpack to run the electron
 ```